ngrq123/bright-chatbot-tutorial/README.md

 ### Optional: Create a Greeting

 Customize your personal message to your customers when they first start communicating with your page through Messenger.
-So how do we go about doing it?
+So how do we go about doing this?

 1. Go to your page’s General Settings and select **Messaging**
 2. Scroll down and turn on **Show a greeting**